BeTomorrow/micro-observables/README.md

 `observable(initialValue)` is a convenient function to create a `WritableObservable`.
 It is equivalent to `new WritableObservable(initialValue)`.

 Wrapping a value with the `observable()` function is all is needed to observe changes of a given value.

+**Note:** `initialValue` can be another observable.
+In this case, the new observable will be automatically updated when `initialValue` changes.

 ```ts
 const book = observable("The Jungle Book");